 - Different management software will allow you to set up monthly reminders when rent is due, acting as a notification for your tenants to make sure they have their money.

 - These services speed up the process of getting your deposits.
-You don’t have to make an appointment with each tenant and you can typically get the money directly deposited into your account.
+You don’t have to make an appointment with each tenant and you can typically directly deposit funds into your account.

 - You can more reliably evict tenants when needed by having a record of missed rental payments.
 This works well for keeping up with records and invoices.
 It removes the lack of documentation that comes with accepting cash.